mkuyper/wanhal/nokki-d6/README.md

 ### Slurs, Accents, Dynamics, Figured Bass

-As usual with manuscript parts from this time period, the markings are not always clearly discernible.
+As usual with manuscript parts from this time period, the markings or their intent are not always clearly discernible.
 Unfortunately, they also tend to be incomplete and contain mistakes.
-A best effort has been made to faithfully reproduce what is written, but significant editorial work will need to be undertaken to bring the markings in the different parts into a consistent form.
+A best effort has been made to faithfully reproduce what is written, but significant editorial work will need to be undertaken to bring the markings in the different parts into a consistent and meaningful form.

 ### Beaming

-Standard rules (as implemented by LilyPond) are used for beaming and grouping.
+Standard rules (as implemented by LilyPond's automatic beaming feature) are generally used for beaming and grouping.

-### Accidentals

-Standard rules for accidentals are used.
-Cautionary or courtesy accidentals are generally not given, unless a slur could introduce an ambiguity.

 ### Vocal Parts